KArmbruster/AI-in-the-Sheets/README.md

 - **Custom Sheet Function**: Directly call the Gemini API from any cell with the `=GEMINI()` function.
 - **Multi-Cell Prompts**: Concatenate text from multiple cells to form a single, powerful prompt (e.g., `=GEMINI(A2:C2)`).
-- **Menu-Driven Execution**: Process an entire column of data at once by selecting cells and using the "Gemini AI" menu.
 - **Adjustable Creativity**: Control the randomness of the AI's response by setting a `temperature` parameter (defaults to `0.0` for deterministic output).
 - **Secure API Key Storage**: Your API key is stored securely using Google's `PropertiesService`, not hardcoded in the script.
 - **Simple Setup**: Get up and running in minutes with a simple copy-paste installation.